-- 4. Hereford & Worcester Fire Authority is the governing body of the Fire and Rescue Service and is the legal entity responsible for carrying out duties as set out in the Fire and Rescue Services Act 2004, in relation to fire prevention, fire safety, firefighting and rescues (including from road traffic collisions and other emergencies such as flooding).
-It is made up of 25 local councillors, six appointed by Herefordshire Council and 19 by Worcestershire County Council. - 5.
-The Authority currently carries out its duties by directly employing operational and other staff as Hereford and Worcester Fire and Rescue Service. - 6.
+- 5. Hereford & Worcester Fire Authority is the governing body of the Fire and Rescue Service and is the legal entity responsible for carrying out duties as set out in the Fire and Rescue Services Act 2004, in relation to fire prevention, fire safety, firefighting and rescues (including from road traffic collisions and other emergencies such as flooding).
+It is made up of 25 local councillors, six appointed by Herefordshire Council and 19 by Worcestershire County Council.
+Since October 2016 the Fire Authority has also included the West Mercia Police and Crime Commissioner in a non-voting capacity. - 6.
+The Authority currently carries out its duties by directly employing operational and other staff as Hereford and Worcester Fire and Rescue Service. - 7.
 The Authority sets the budget and approves the overall direction for the Service.
-It also appoints the Chief Fire Officer, Treasurer, Monitoring Officer and Deputy Chief Fire Officer and makes sure the Service has the right people, equipment and training to deliver their services effectively and efficiently in the best interests of the communities of Herefordshire and Worcestershire. - 7.
+It also appoints the Chief Fire Officer, Treasurer, Monitoring Officer and Deputy Chief Fire Officer and makes sure the Service has the right people, equipment and training to deliver their services effectively and efficiently in the best interests of the communities of Herefordshire and Worcestershire. - 8.
 The Fire Authority meets four times a year and is supported by three committees as shown in the structure chart below.
 All meetings are open to the public, unless there is a reason that any individual matters under discussion need to remain confidential.
 Members of the Authority are also kept up to date on fire and rescue matters through an annual programme of seminars, workshops and visits to fire stations and other facilities.